RKinDLab/ros2_psd_pcb_reloc/README.md

 ---

 ## TODOs

-- [ ] Update README.md file with clear step by step instruciton on setting up the system

-- [ ] Delete all package 2 related codes, ros2_tictoc_profiler, line_lbd, fast_mf

-- [ ] Test execution commands and make sure only two terminals is sufficient

 - [ ] Start Zenodo and only publish LSU_iCORE_MONO dataset with instructions on how to download and setup the EuRoC and TUM FR2 dataset [1st week July 2024]

 - [ ] Upload all weights to Zendo and then download and test to make sure they work

-* [ ] For making a custom dataset work with the YOLOv5 in py_obj_detector, custom yaml files are needed.
+- [ ] For making a custom dataset work with the YOLOv5 in py_obj_detector, custom yaml files are needed.
 State how to add them into the /global_yaml files .
 This information needs to be placed ion the ```ros2_psd_pcb``` repository

-* [ ] Make sure to mention that dataset names must be in all caps

-* [ ] Make sure to mention that the camera intrinsic matrice YAML may be different from ORB SLAM3 V1

-* [ ] make sure to state only pinhole camera models was tested in this framework
+- [ ] Double check to make sure the VSLAM nodes are loading their camera configuration settings

 ## DONE

 - [x] Build and test the packages [05/20/24]
 - [x] Better introduction line shown in the top-left [07/02/24]
+- [x] Update README.md file with clear step by step instruciton on setting up the system
+- [x] Delete all package 2 related codes, ros2_tictoc_profiler, line_lbd, fast_mf

 ## Misc.